 An investment in our common stock involves significant risk.
-You should carefully consider the information described in the following risk factors, together with the other information contained herein and in our Annual Report on Form 10-K filed with the Securities and Exchange Commission on March 1, 2018, including our consolidated financial statements and related notes, before making an investment decision regarding our common stock.
-If any of the events described in the following risk factors occurs, our business, operating results and financial condition could be seriously harmed.
-Unless otherwise indicated or the context suggests otherwise, references in this Quarterly Report on Form 10-Q to "Sangamo," "we," "us," and "our" refer to Sangamo Therapeutics, Inc. and our consolidated subsidiaries, including TxCell S.A.
+This Form 10-Q contains forward-looking information based on our current expectations.
+Because our actual results may differ materially from any forward-looking statements made by or on our behalf, this section includes a discussion of important factors that could affect our actual future results, including, but not limited to, our revenues, expenses, net loss and net loss per share.
+You should carefully consider the information described in the following risk factors, together with the other information appearing elsewhere in this report, before making an investment decision regarding our common stock.
+Unless otherwise indicated or the context suggests otherwise, references in this Quarterly Report on Form 10-Q to "Sangamo," "we," "us," and "our" refer to Sangamo Therapeutics, Inc. and our consolidated subsidiaries, including TxCell S.A., or TxCell.